a type of product manufactured by a particular company under a particular name. (Webster)

 Digital technologies provide many ways to create customer delight.
 Foremost among these is the ability to look into the soul of consumers to see their deepest wishes, which offers you an opportunity to create products satisfying these wishes.

 Digital technologies also offer a means to provide the little extras that create customer delight.
-For instance, offer customers a coupon or free product through Twitter or on your Facebook page — customer love getting something free.
+For instance, offer customers a coupon or free product through Twitter or on your Facebook page — customers love getting something free.

 Taylor Swift excels at using digital technologies to give her fans something extra by sharing free music on her Facebook page.